 The event facilitated many new connections, great ideas and the sharing of updates on current local projects.
 Themes covered included community wellbeing, active living, accessibility, support for children’s education, the environment and more!

-Connecting Long Gully is just one of many Make a Change initiatives created to support communities to thrive.
-Contact us to find out more about the work of Make a Change and how we can support your community to thrive.
+Connecting Long Gully is just one of many Make a Change initiatives created to support communities in addressing local challenges.
+Contact us to find out more about the work of Make a Change and how we can support your community too.